 - On a hot day take plenty to drink

 - If you live close consider a yearly pass…they are a great value or if you have a family why not give them a voucher to Luna Park St Kilda

 Luna Park Melbourne tickets

 There is a $5 entry fee for anyone entering Luna Park even if you are not going on any of the Luna Park Melbourne rides.

 |Unlimited Rides Family Pass||N/A||N/A||$155.00|

-At the time of this article, the opening hours at Luna park are staggered.
-At this stage, Luna park is only open on the weekends and through the school holidays.
-We will update when hours are extended.
+At the time of this article, the opening hours at Luna Park are staggered.
+At this stage, Luna Park is only open on the weekends and through the school holidays.
+We will update you when hours are extended.

 Is Regional Victoria on your list?
 Here are 8 spectacular places for a summer holiday in Victoria